Nikhil9786/Log-Analyzer/README.md

 ## How to Run

-To run the Juju Log Analyzer, follow these steps:
+1. Ensure you have Python 3 installed on your system.

+2. Download or clone this repository to your local machine.

-1. Open a terminal and navigate to the directory containing the `juju_log_analyzer.py` script.
+3. Open a terminal and navigate to the directory containing the `juju_log_analyzer.py` script.

-2. Run the script with the following command, replacing `<path_to_log_file>` with the actual path to your Juju debug log file and `<charm_name>` with a charm name to filter by:
+4. Run the script with the following command, replacing `<path_to_log_file>` with the actual path to your Juju debug log file and `<charm_name>` with a charm name to filter by:

    ```bash
    python juju_log_analyzer.py <path_to_log_file> --charm <charm_name>